Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/DataSharing.md

   * No data movement or copying
   * Consumers immediately see all updates
   * Data can be shared with an unlimited number of Consumers
-  * Consumers can create new tables from a share
 * Shares can only be created by users
   * with the `ACCOUNTADMIN` role
   * or with a role that has been explicitly given the permission to create Shares
 * Shares can be created between accounts but not within the same account
 * Consumers cannot re-share a Share
-* Shared data cannot be cloned in the typical Snowflake zero-copy clone fashion - consumers must copy the data if they want it to exist in their own account.
 * Snowflake does not charge for creating shares although Providers can charge Consumers or Reader Accounts to monetize their data
 * Sharing is available across all [Snowflake Editions](Editions.md)
 * The Consumer and Provider accounts must be in the same cloud and region to share data